 - ½ cup lemon juice

-- Preheat pressure cooking pot using the saute setting.
+- Preheat Instant Pot using the saute setting.
 Add onion, garlic and butter to the pot and saute until onion is softened, about 3 minutes.

 - Add pork roast and ¾ cup water to pressure cooking pot.
 Stir to evenly distribute onion mixture.
 Pressure cook on high 25 minutes.
 Turn off pressure cooker when timer beeps and let pressure release naturally for 10 minutes.
 Release remaining pressure.
 Carefully remove lid once valve drops.